QubesOS/qubes-doc/developer/general/how-to-edit-the-rst-documentation.rst

 |commit|

 After that, you’ll see exactly what modifications you’ve made.
-At this stage, those changes are still in your own copy of the documentation (“fork”).
+At this stage, those changes are still in your own copy (fork) of the documentation.
 If everything looks good, send those changes to us by pressing the :guilabel:`Create pull request` button.